AHWroblewski4/ICU-LOS-using-LR-RF-on_Spark/README.md

 # Dataset
 We had originally planned on using the MIMIC-IV Version 3.1 dataset from PhysioNet, but had troubles retrieving the data due to permission issues.
 We ended up using a dataset we found on Kaggle that gave us practically the same data.

 Source: [HOSP&ICU-datasets(100000 med-data from 2001-2019）]([url](https://www.kaggle.com/datasets/luciadam/icu-datasets?resource=download))

-Reference: Luciadam.
-“HOSP&ICU-Datasets(100000 Med-Data from 2001-2019）.”
-Kaggle, 3 Apr.
-2025, www.kaggle.com/datasets/luciadam/icu-datasets?resource=download.
+Reference: Kaggle.
+(2024).
+HOSP & ICU Datasets (100,000 med-data from 2001–2019) [Dataset].
+Retrieved from https://www.kaggle.com/datasets/luciadam/icu-datasets.

 # Methods Summary
 ## Preprocessing